AlanNPC/zihanngao.github.io/README.md

 ## About me

 I am now a senior undergraduate student in the Department of Information Management and School of Psychology (double degree) of [Peking University](https://english.pku.edu.cn/).
-My research interests lie in interactive information retrieval, human-computer interaction and computer-supported cooperative work, especially in combining cognitive science and information science to improve interaction quality. ```markdown I am looking forward a Ph.D. position. ```
+My research interests lie in interactive information retrieval, human-computer interaction and computer-supported cooperative work, especially in combining cognitive science and information science to improve interaction quality. ```I am looking for a Ph.D. position. ```

 ## Pubilications